 Life business liabilities are valued in the IFRS annual report and accounts at fair value.
 The fair value of these liabilities is estimated based on an arms length transaction between willing market participants with consideration given to the cost of the guarantee to the policyholders.
-For SII life business liabilities are transferred to technical provisions.
-As noted above, valuation technical provisions is covered in section D.2
+For SII life business liabilities are transferred to TPs.
+As noted above, valuation TPs is covered in section D.2.